Philonome (daughter of Tragasus)

 In Greek mythology, Philonome (Φιλονόμη) or Phylonome is the daughter of Tragasus and second wife of king Cycnus, thus stepmother to his children Tenes and Hemithea.
 She features in a short myth where she falsely accuses her stepson of rape to his father after failing to seduce him herself.
+Philonome's myth is a typical example of the "Potiphar's wife", a common motif in mythology and folklore.

 Family

 Philonome was the daughter of Tragasus via an unnamed mother.
 In some authors she is also called Polyboea or Scamandria.

 Mythology

 Philonome was the second wife of king Cycnus of Colonae, a city in the Troad region of northwestern Asia Minor.
 Through her marriage she became stepmother to Cycnus' two children by his previous marriage, Tenes and Hemithea.
 Philonome desired her stepson Tenes romantically and tried to seduce him, only for her efforts to fail.
 In revenge she falsely accused Tenes of attempting (or even managing) to violate her, and brought the flute-player Eumolpus or Molpus as her false witness.

-Cycnus believed her at first, so he locked up Tenes and Hemithea into a chest he set adrift into the sea, until the chest washed up on the island of Tenedos near Troad.
-The falsehood did not last however and Cycnus eventually learnt the truth, so he stoned Eumolpus to death and bured Philonome alive.
+Cycnus believed her tale at first, so he locked up Tenes and Hemithea into a chest he set adrift into the sea, until the chest washed up on shores of Tenedos, an island opposite of Troad.
+However the falsehood did not last forever and Cycnus eventually learnt the truth, so he stoned Eumolpus to death and buried Philonome alive into the ground.